RolandM99/Python-Calculator/README.md

 # Python-Calculator

-A simple calculator App using python code and GUI package Tkinter which allow basics operations such as addition, substraction, multiplication and division.
+A simple calculator App using python code and GUI package Tkinter which allow the 4 basics operations of mathematics which are addition, substraction, multiplication and division.